bioinfo-chru-strasbourg/STARK/services/STARK/stark/api/README.md

 All three nodes share the same `config/peers.json` and `config/queues.json` via the mounted volume.
 Any node can accept requests and route them to the least-loaded peer considered the queues.

-Theses nodes can be configured separatly, especially to configure queues with differents `queues.json` (e.g. `config/node1/queues.json`, `config/node2/queues.json`, `config/node3/queues.json`).
+These nodes can be configured separately, especially to configure queues with different `queues.json` (e.g. `config/node1/queues.json`, `config/node2/queues.json`, `config/node3/queues.json`).

 Theses services can be run on multiple servers (e.g. each node on a different server to manage a cluster).
 This configuration to launch docker compose in each server.